 How to obtain care and coverage when outside of the service area

 Providence Health Plan offers a national network of providers.
 To locate an in-network provider, refer to the provider directory.
 Covered services rendered by out-of-network qualified providers nationwide are eligible for benefits at the out-of-network benefit level.
-[NOTE: Personal Option plans do not offer out-of-network benefits.]
+[NOTE: Personal Option plans, Oregon Individual plans and Washington Individual plans do not offer out-of-network benefits.]